 Prepare for the potential costs associated with transporting and/or storing your vehicles.
-The government only pays for the shipment of ONE vehicle to overseas duty assignments and usually only pays what it would cost to drive one personally owned vehicle from station to station in the U.S. There may be exceptions, so check with your command and your Travel Management Office regarding your specific situation.
+Visit www.move.mil for information regarding your personal vehicle(s) and non-temporary storage.
+The government only pays for the shipment of ONE vehicle to overseas duty assignments and usually only pays what it would cost to drive one personally owned vehicle from station to station in the U.S. There may be exceptions, so check with your command and your TO or DMO regarding your specific situation.